vercel/next.js/docs/testing.md

 **Create your first tests**

 Your project is now ready to run tests.
-Follow the Jests convention by adding tests to the `__tests__` folder in your project's root directory.
+Follow Jest's convention by adding tests to the `__tests__` folder in your project's root directory.

 For example, we can add a test to check if the `<Home />` component successfully renders a heading: